CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

     convert-pheno -iredcap redcap.csv --redcap-dictionary dictionary.csv --mapping-file mapping.yaml -obff individuals.json
     ```

-    !!!
-Abstract "Ontologies used"
-        During the data transformation process, **ontologies** are automatically added to standardize the content of the variables.
-We use [NCI Thesaurus](https://ncithesaurus.nci.nih.gov/ncitbrowser), [ICD-10](https://icd.who.int/browse10), and data from [Athena-OHDSI](https://athena.ohdsi.org/search-terms/start).

 === "API"

     While it is _technically possible_ to perform a transformation via API we don't think it's a viable option with REDCap projects..
 Therefore, we recommend using the **command-line** version by utilizing REDCap data exports.